 If you're on a street without tramlines beside you, you'd be avoiding hook turns and would turn right from the right lane of your traffic flow.

-If you're new to hook turns, yes, it can be both confusing and exasperating, and you're also likely to miss your turn if you're caught in the wrong lane.
+If you're new to hook turns, they can be both confusing and exasperating, and you're also likely to miss your turn if you're caught in the wrong lane.

 At this point, you're blocking traffic from the left.
 But that's all right because they're stopped at the red light.